 Today, we continue to build.
 Thanks to a generous donation from the Everett family, in 2008 we began planning a variety of improvements.
 In 2009-10, we renovated two multimedia viewing and listening rooms, and created spaces offering full theater-style experiences, complete with HD, Blu-ray, and surround sound.
 We are creating a third computer classroom, to complement two existing library classrooms and two multimedia classrooms.
 We have renovated the Reference area and added computers – and now boast nearly 800 computers in the Library and Library Café.

 The Brooklyn College Library also boasts an impressive Archives and Special Collections Division.
 Some highlights include the Robert L. Hess Collection, comprised of some of some 5,000 volumes, which documents the colonial period of the Horn of Africa, dating from the late 18th to the mid-twentieth centuries.
 The Kaplan Boxing Archive, valued at nearly 3 million dollars, is the newest addition to our special collections, providing a rare glimpse into the history of America via the lives and careers of both famous and obscure combatants within the squared circle.
 Also soon to be added is a collection of papers from famed Brooklyn College alumnus and Harvard Law Professor Alan Dershowitz.
-The Library also offers, in conjunction with the Department of History, CUNY's only undergraduate minor in Archival Studies and Community Documentation.

 The Brooklyn College Library never stands still.
 Recently, we have unveiled online information literacy tutorials, and other new initiatives are added constantly.
 Our greatest strength is our progressive, energetic, enthusiastic library faculty and professional staff, who deliver both the College’s library and academic computing programs.
 They are deeply committed to delivering strong resources and innovative services in a creative and supportive environment that supports teaching, learning, and research in all its forms.